oblivia-simplex/Narrativity/1_markotic.md

 makes a sentence a line of poetry rather than an excerpt from an essay or novel?
-The answer, for me, is the surrounding words and sentences, the position of those words on the page, the complicated ache of the forced return at the end of each \"line.\" Ear and eye games, the playing of interruption and proceed.
+The answer, for me, is the surrounding words and sentences, the position of those words on the page, the complicated ache of the forced return at the end of each "line."
+Ear and eye games, the playing of interruption and proceed.
 Not stop-and-go, but go-and-go-farther.
 As soon as I take a step towards the horizon, the horizon reconfigures---itself and me.